 Do you have Verizon FIOS fiber internet?
-Have you been hearing a weird intermittent beeping from your FIOS equipment?
-And not the modem or router by your television, but rather that strange box hidden away in a closet by your power box.
+Have you been hearing a weird, intermittent beeping from your FIOS equipment?
+And it's not from the modem or router by your television, but rather that strange box hidden away in a closet by your power box?
 Then you probably need a new ONT battery.
 Verizon calls this a Battery Backup Unit (BBU).

 Fiber internet comes into your home into a Optical Network Terminal (ONT).
 This is not something you ever touch or think about, it's a box that is setup when you get FIOS and then it's left alone for years on end.
 But then, one day, maybe after 5 or 8 years of wonderful fiber internet... it beeps.
 And then, 15 minutes later, it beeps again.
 It usually takes a long time to identify, and then it's painful to listen to.

 The point of the ONT battery is for backup purposes.
 Here is what happens: If your home were to lose power then you would lose your internet connection.
 If you use fiber-based phone calls then your emergency number (911 in most cases) goes through your Verizon internet telephony and you need the a powered up ONT to get internet.
 No power -> No internet -> no 911!

 The fix is to have an battery to power your emergency call.
 That's why the ONT unit has a rather larger 12V 7AH battery in it.
 Alternatively, you know since it's 2018, you could use a mobile phone, but your internet provider can't asssume that and has to provide a backup.